 Several episodes follow the guys when they come up with an idea to open a restaurant to serve their beef.
-While only one has cooking experience, it’s not something one would think they’d be very successful at.
+While only one has the cooking experience, it's not something one would think they'd be very successful at.

 But they spend a fair amount of time learning from other restaurant owners and chefs and eventually open up a “pop-up” restaurant that does very well.

 They soon realize the time it will take for them to continue on with it and see time with their family as more important than starting a restaurant.

 Even though the idea didn't pan out – they seem to always be open to new ways of making money and trying out new things.